-- Freshmen: Completed less than 30 semester hours. - Sophomores: Completed 30 semester hours, but less than 60 semester hours. - Juniors: Completed 60 semester hours, but less than 90 semester hours. - Seniors: Completed 90 semester hours. - Full-Time Students: Those taking 12 or more hours in a regular course of study. - Non-Degree Seeking: Students who attend classes but do not receive credit, and who are not required to complete assignments, take exams, etc.
+- Freshmen: Completed less than 30 semester hours. - Sophomores: Completed 30 semester hours, but less than 60 semester hours. - Juniors: Completed 60 semester hours, but less than 90 semester hours. - Seniors: Completed 90 semester hours. - Full-Time Students: Those taking 12 or more hours in a regular course of study. - Non-Degree Seeking: Students who attend classes but are not working toward a degree.